TwwcTech/WindowsTempFilesPurge/README.md

 ## How to Use

 Using WindowsTempFilesPurge is straightforward.
-Simply launch the application and choose whether you want to purge files from the local application data folder, the downloads folder, or both.
+Simply launch the application and choose the purge files button with the option to purge files from the Downloads folder.
 WindowsTempFilesPurge will handle the rest, leaving you with a cleaner and more optimized system.

 We hope you find WindowsTempFilesPurge to be a valuable tool in your system optimization toolkit.
 Please feel free to contribute to the WindowsTempFilesPurge project on GitHub and share any issues or suggestions you may have.
 Happy purging! 🧹